Krylov complexity of many-body localization: Operator localization in Krylov basis: Operator growth in a MBL system

-First, we examine the mean position of the corresponding single particle wavefunction, namely the Krylov complexity, from both unextrapolated and extrapolated $b_n$.
-In Fig.~\ref{fig:KComplex}, we show the disorder-averaged Krylov complexity in the MBL phase ($h = 7$) in time.
-The long-time averaged Krylov complexity appears to be bounded in time and saturates quickly to a value much smaller than the truncation $n_{\text{max}}$ from both extrapolated and unextrapolated $b_n$.
-Note that $\overline{C_K}(t)$ shows a fluctuation around the long-time averaged value at long time, and the magnitude of the fluctuation appears to grow logarithmically in time.
+Note that for the result from extrapolated $b_n$ in Fig.~\ref{fig:KComplex}(b), $\overline{C_K}(t)$ shows a fluctuation around the long-time averaged value at long times, and the magnitude of the fluctuation appears to grow logarithmically in time.
 However, by examining $\overline{C_K}(t)$ for several $n_{\text{max}}$, we notice the onset time of such a fluctuation increases with $n_{\text{max}}$, suggesting it as a result of finite $n_{\text{max}}$.
-We therefore conclude that the Krylov complexity is bounded in time in MBL systems.
+From the results in Fig.~\ref{fig:KComplex}(a) and (b), we conclude that the Krylov complexity is bounded in time in the MBL systems.